CheeseFrog/AHK-GlobalGestures/README.md

 # AHK-Global-Gestures

-Right / Rocker / Wheel / Browser gestures in AutoHotKey.
+Global / Browser / Rocker / Wheel mouse gestures in AutoHotKey.

 ### Usage:

 Click the right mouse button to begin a gesture.

 - Click the left button to switch windows (long-click for alt-tab menu).
 - Drag and click the left button for windows gestures.
 - Drag and release in a browser for browser gestures (long-drag for extra gestures).